 Junior Backpacks from SoYoung

 The durable toddler backpacks we’ve featured from SoYoung are such a hit, that the label is coming out with the same structured, coated linen style, only in a larger size for those kids who have to carry more to school than a lovey and a snack.
-This purple flower design is far and away my daughter’s favorite, although I’m glad to see the gray robot backpack is coming back too.
-Keep an eye out for them in the coming weeks.
+This purple flower design is far and away my daughter’s favorite, although there are lots more.
+They last so well, they’ve made my list for the top lunchbox brands that really hold up over the years.

 Tattly Temporary Tattoos